Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 Twitter isn't just a vehicle for Trump to distract, attack and control the narrative.

-It's a way for the president to suppress any opposition within the Republican Party and its movement, JM Opal, Associate Professor of History and Chair of History and Classical Studies at McGill University, argues.
+It's a way for the President to suppress any opposition within the Republican Party and its movement, JM Opal, Associate Professor of History and Chair of History and Classical Studies at McGill University, argues.

 "Although most Americans don't like him, Trump has an 80 per cent approval rating among Republicans," Associate Professor Opal wrote for The Conversation.